 — Jos Duijvestein 🇳🇱 (@JosDuijvestein) February 10, 2018

 A super giant slalom

-And last but not least…as the videos from Boston Dynamics have shown, the robot uprising is nigh and when our metal overlords have taken over the planet it looks like they’ll be having their own Winter Botlympics….
+And last but not least…as the videos from Boston Dynamics have shown, the robot uprising is nigh.
+When our metal overlords have taken over the planet it looks like they’ll be having their own Winter Botlympics….

 Next week we’ll have piece on the data explosion in sport and the growing field of sports data journalism.